-Program Brief explanation InvestEU Catalyzing private investment in EU priority areas (European Investment Bank (EIB), European Investment Fund (EIF), European Bank for Reconstruction and Development (EBRD) and 14 other implementing partners) and selected projects such as (a) RDI of battery techologies, (b) critical raw materials recycling, (c) demonstration plants for manufacturing materials in the supply chain of electric vehicles battleries, hydrogen propulsion technologies, innovative advanced biofuels plants → simplified procedures to ensure timely delivery on the objectives of the Green Deal industrial policy REPowerEU Additional funding to the Recovery and Resilience Facility (RRF) to green industry, support EU net-zero industry projects, and to assist energy-intensive industries in the face of high energy prices.
-Innovation Fund Supporting the first-of-a-kind development of technologies and solutions to decarbonize the energy intensive industry, boost renewable energ and energy storage as well as strengthen net-zero supply chains.
+Program Brief explanation InvestEU Catalyzing private investment in EU priority areas (European Investment Bank (EIB), European Investment Fund (EIF), European Bank for Reconstruction and Development (EBRD) and 14 other implementing partners) and selected projects such as (a) RDI of battery techologies, (b) critical raw materials recycling, (c) demonstration plants for manufacturing materials in the supply chain of electric vehicles batteries, hydrogen propulsion technologies, innovative advanced biofuels plants \rightarrow simplified procedures to ensure timely delivery on the objectives of the Green Deal industrial policy REPowerEU Additional funding to the Recovery and Resilience Facility (RRF) to green industry, support EU net-zero industry projects, and to assist energy-intensive industries in the face of high energy prices. → one-stop-shop for permittance of renewables and net-zero projects, tax breaks, investment in skills Innovation Fund Supporting the first-of-a-kind development of technologies and solutioins to decarbonize the energy intensive industry, boost renewable energ and energy storage as well as strengthen net-zero supply chains.
 European Sovereignty Fund Mid-term solution to cover investment needs = Preserving "critical and emerging technologies relevant to the green and digital transitions" (COM (2023) 62 final).